You ask and Eney gets it done. Meet a Computerbeing. Learn More

 • tldr for practical examples on how to use the command line

-To go easy on the coding jargon, I won’t be explaining how Homebrew works under the hood.
-The main thing you should know as a user is that Homebrew acts through Terminal commands — you can install, update, and uninstall packages by typing a few words.
-There are some simple default brew commands for installing single-file utilities and more advanced subcommands called casks — you’ll have to use those to install multi-directory utilities.
+To make it easier to follow, I'll avoid the coding jargon and won't dive into how Homebrew works under the hood.
+The main thing you should know as a user is that Homebrew acts through Terminal commands.
+You can install, update, and uninstall packages by typing a few words.

 Requirements to install Homebrew on Mac